 To the married I give this charge (not I, but the Lord): the wife should not separate from her husband (but if she does, she should remain unmarried or else be reconciled to her husband), and the husband should not divorce his wife. -1 Corinthians 7:10-11

-POSITION 1: ONLY IN DEATH
+POSITION 1: ONLY IN THE DEATH OF THE SPOUSE